 What is Owner Financing?

-Owner financing is a financing arrangement in which the seller “home owner” agrees to accept monthly payments directly from the buyer rather than having the buyer get a new loan from a bank.
-Owner financing is a useful tool that provides the buyer with easier qualification than a traditional mortgage while providing sellers with monthly income.
-It basically makes the seller into the bank giving them a better return on their house then selling it for straight cash.
+Owner financing is a financing arrangement in which the seller “homeowner” agrees to accept monthly payments directly from the buyer rather than having the buyer get a new loan from a bank.
+Owner financing is a useful tool that provides the buyer with easier qualifications than a traditional mortgage while providing sellers with monthly income.
+It basically makes the seller into the bank giving them a better return on their house than selling it for straight cash.

 What Owner Financing Is & How It Works

-Owner financing or other wise know as seller financing is a option you can use to purchase real estate when you otherwise can’t get a traditional mortgage.
+Owner financing otherwise known as seller financing is an option you can use to purchase real estate when you otherwise can’t get a traditional mortgage.
 With a traditional mortgage, you borrow money from a bank at a set interest rate and time frame to pay for the property.
 Then, you make payments back to the bank based on the agreement you made with them to pay it back.
-With owner financing, you make arrangements to pay the home owner instead, typically of principal and interest just like the bank, until you’ve paid off the purchase price of the property with interest.
+With owner financing, you make arrangements to pay the homeowner instead, typically of principal and interest just like the bank, until you’ve paid off the purchase price of the property with interest.

-An owner financed transaction involves a fare amount of legal paperwork to be created.
-But it isn’t that hard once you get a understanding of how it works.
-Below, we’ll talk about promissory notes along with mortgages documents and deeds of trust.
-This paperwork is fairly standard and use in both traditional and owner financing closing ; more important, it protects everyone involved buyer and seller.
+An owner-financed transaction involves a fair amount of legal paperwork to be created.
+But it isn’t that hard once you get an understanding of how it works.
+Below, we’ll talk about promissory notes along with mortgage documents and deeds of trust.
+This paperwork is fairly standard and used in both traditional and owner financing closing; more importantly, it protects everyone involved buyer and seller.